opencog/opencog/opencog/nlp/anaphora/README.md

     ```

 Note that accepted antecedents are sorted according to the order of Breadth-first traversal of the dependency tree.
-Suppose word A comes before word B, A should have a higher probability of being an antecedent to a anaphor.
+Suppose word A comes before word B, A should have a higher probability of being an antecedent to the current anaphor.